tim-mccabe/code-signal/challenges/intro/level-3/README.md

 * **[output] array.string**

-  Array of the longest strings, stored in the same order as in the inputArray.
+  Array of the longest strings, stored in the same order as in the `inputArray`.

 ## Common Character Count